tilezen/xonacatl/README.md

 Xonacatl
 ========

-**Xonacatl is very alpha and probably broken!** Help would be most welcome in making it less broken.

 Xonacatl is a "layers server", which takes requests for a [subset of layers](https://mapzen.com/projects/vector-tiles/#layers) available and requests all the layers upstream, stripping out the unwanted layers when writing the response back to the client.

 For example: